How to Get Residency in Spain

 Let’s say that you do not want to work in Spain.
 You would like to retire in Spain, or you want to travel around Spain and Europe for a year, or you would like to immerse yourself in a new culture without embarking on any economic activity.
 Then, the retirement or non-lucrative visa will be the best option for you.
 Its requirements are really straightforward:

-This is for sure one of the most sought permits in Spain, and at our offices we weekly receive clients from all countries who wish to obtain their non-lucrative visa as it offers a straightforward application and great advantages.
+This is for sure one of the most sought permits in Spain, and at our offices, we receive clients from all countries who wish to obtain their non-lucrative visa as it offers a straightforward application and great advantages.

 Digital Nomad Visa